solaeus/dust/docs/language.md

 ### None

 The `none` type indicates that no value should be found after executing the statement or block, with one expection: the `none` variant of the `option` type.

-### List and List Contents
+### List Type

+A list's contents can be specified to create type-safe lists.
+The `list(str)` type would only allow string values.
+Writing `list` without the paratheses and content type is equivalent to writing `list(any)`.

-### Unstructured Map
+### Map Type

 ### Collection

-### Function Types
+### Function Type

 A function's type specification is more complex than other types.
 A function value must always have its arguments and return type specified when the **function value** is created.

 ```dust
 my_function = (number <int>, text <str>) <none> {